 Using the IQVIA LRx LifeLink database, the retrospective cohort study—the first of its kind—analyzed data from a nationally representative 5% random sample of individual pharmacy claims from 2011 to 2016.
 The study focused on claims from patients 50 years and older who filled prescriptions for cardiovascular medications such as statins, beta-blockers, and oral anticoagulants at both independent and chain community pharmacies.
-Researchers continuously followed the patients’ prescription fills across all pharmacy types—including chain, independent, mass merchandiser, or food—as well as mail service.
+Researchers continuously followed the patients’ prescription fills across all pharmacy types—including chain, independent, mass merchandiser, and food stores—as well as mail service.

 Of the 59,375 pharmacies observed, 3,622 (6.1%) closed.
 Independent pharmacies bore the brunt of these closures, making up 41.9% of the 3,622.
 Among the nearly 3.1 million individuals who filled at least one statin prescription during the study period, 3% used a pharmacy that subsequently closed.

 Before pharmacy closure, heart medication adherence was similar among patients using pharmacies that stayed open and those using pharmacies that closed.
 However, after the pharmacies shut their doors, adherence to statin, beta-blockers, and oral anticoagulants in the closure group immediately and significantly plummeted by 5.90%, 5.71%, and 5.63%, respectively, within the first 3 months.
 These differences persisted even after 1 year of closure.